tslenter/RS/doc/WAF.rst

    # version, Anonymous unique id for host.
    SecStatusEngine On

-Edit crs-setup.conf.example (Optional):
+Check the crs-setup.conf.example (Optional):

-Add the following to set a paranoia level:
+Make sure the following paranoia level is set (Optional:

 .. code-block:: console